BrandonKi/small_profiler/README.md

 # small_profiler
-Simple inline C++ profiling.
+Simple header-only inline C++ profiling.
 Outputs a json that can be used with chrome://tracing as a frontend.

 Include the header then put `PROFILE()` at the begining of any function you wish to profile.